How to get ratings and reviews for your business

 They state that they’re using the following review snippet guidelines (we’ve paraphrased; if you want to, you can take a look at the official guidelines in Google’s documentation).

-• It must be clear which product or service the reviews are for, using nested schema markup.
+- The reviews must clearly determine which product or service they are for using nested schema markup.

 As you can see, there is a clear focus on genuine reviews.
 It’s a good idea to display the name, position, photo, and any other relevant, public information of each reviewer.
 That always helps in showing that your reviews are indeed genuine.
 Also, try to keep a fresh stream of reviews coming in.
 If you get a lot in a short time and then nothing for months, that might seem suspicious to Google.